Funding & Policies

 - Gesell Award for Excellence in Creative Writing: Three prizes of $500 each are awarded in each of three qualifying genres: poetry, fiction, and literary nonfiction.
 This competition is open to MFA students only and judged by writers who are not permanent U of MN faculty.
 Endowed by the Gesell Family.

 - The Michael Dennis Browne Poetry Fellowship: An annual award in poetry for a first- or second-year poet who shows exceptional potential in the field.
-There is no application process; the MDB Fellowship is awarded by Creative Writing faculty in spring 2017 and is an award stipend for summer 2017.
-This award will be announced in April 2017.
-The recipient of the Michael Dennis Browne Fellowship is not eligible for the Graduate Research Partnership Program or the CLA Fellowship.
+There is no application process; the MDB Fellowship is awarded by Creative Writing faculty in spring 2018 and is an award stipend for summer 2018.
+This award will be announced in April 2018.

 - The Winifred Fellowship for Fiction: An annual award for an MFA student in the fiction track who is entering his/her third year in the program and who shows exceptional potential in the field.
-Creative Writing faculty will award the Winifred Fellowship in spring 2017; it is an award stipend for summer 2017.
+Creative Writing faculty will award the Winifred Fellowship in spring 2018; it is an award stipend for summer 2018.
 There is no application process.
-This award will be announced in April 2017.
-The recipient of the Winifred Fellowship is not eligible for the Graduate Research Partnership Program or the CLA Fellowship.
+This award will be announced in April 2018.

 Please contact the creative writing office for application materials and deadlines.
 The department encourages all students to seek out additional fellowship opportunities such as the GRPP, DeWitt, Stout, or Leonard Fellowships, FLAS and Humanities Institute awards, etc. Check the Graduate School website for more information on requirements and deadlines.